Code-4-Community/learning-resources/jumpstart-week-5/README.md

 SampleDTO dto = new JsonObject(input).mapTo(SampleDTO.class); // returns the unmarshalled object
 ```

-Note: In the `SampleDTO` class above, there is an empty, private constructor.
+>Note: In the `SampleDTO` class above, there is an empty, private constructor.
 This is required by your unmarshallers
-(as far as we're aware, both JsonObject and Jackson require it) to instantiate a class before using
+>(as far as we're aware, both JsonObject and Jackson require it) to instantiate a class before using
-[introspection](https://www.oracle.com/technical-resources/articles/java/javareflection.html) to find all of the
+>[introspection/reflection](https://www.oracle.com/technical-resources/articles/java/javareflection.html) to find all of
-required fields and load them into the class.
+>the required fields and load them into the class.

 ### Validating Unmarshalled Objects